The Best Gift You Can Ever Buy For Yourself:

 Step Four: Get the word out – you may not want to tell your boss, but let everyone else in your circle know your plans.
 This serves two purposes: it will generate leads, and it will put a little pressure on you to make it happen.

 Step Six: Above all, get into the game.
 Search businesses for sale listings.
 Don’t get overly analytical in the early stages.
-Arrange meetings at potential businesses.
+Arrange meetings with sellers.
 Don’t be afraid to make offers.